 Back Pain with Cancer History - Bone is the third most common site of metastases after the liver and the lungs, and approximately two-thirds of all osseous metastases occur in the spine.
 Approximately 60-70% of patients with systemic cancer will have spinal metastasis.
 Radiographic (x-ray) examination should be performed in cases of back pain when a patient has a cancer history, but without known active cancer or a tumor that tends to metastasize to the spine.
 This can make a diagnosis in many cases.
 This may occasionally allow for selection of bone scan in lieu of MRI in some cases.
 When radiographs do not answer the clinical question, then MRI may be appropriate after a consideration of conservative care.
-Radiographic (x-ray) examination should be performed in cases of back pain when a patient has a cancer history.
-This can make a diagnosis in many cases.
-This may occasionally allow for selection of bone scan in lieu of MRI.
-When radiographs do not answer the clinical question, then MRI may be appropriate after a consideration of conservative care.

-"Neoplasms causing VCF (vertebral compression fractures) include: 1) primary bone neoplasms, such as hemangioma or giant cell tumors, and tumor-like conditions causing bony and cellular remodeling, such as aneurysmal bone cysts, or Paget's disease (osteitis deformans); 2) primary malignant neoplasms including but not limited to multiple myeloma and lymphoma; and 3) infiltrative neoplasms, including and not limited to, multiple myeloma and lymphoma, and metastatic neoplasms."29
+"Neoplasms causing VCF (vertebral compression fractures) include 1) primary bone neoplasms, such as hemangioma or giant cell tumors, and tumor-like conditions causing bony and cellular remodeling, such as aneurysmal bone cysts, or Paget's disease (osteitis deformans); 2) primary malignant neoplasms including but not limited to multiple myeloma and lymphoma; and 3) metastatic neoplasms."29